mudassir-awan/mudassir-awan.github.io/_pages/about.md

 <p style="font-size: 14px; text-align: justify; line-height: 1.5; margin-bottom: 15px; padding-left: 40px; padding-right: 40px;">
-  I'm a research assistant at <a href="http://haptics.khu.ac.kr/">Haptics and Virtual Reality Lab</a> and a MS-PHD combined student at <a href="https://www.khu.ac.kr/eng/main/index.do">Kyung Hee University</a> in South Korea.
+  I am a research assistant at <a href="http://haptics.khu.ac.kr/">Haptics and Virtual Reality Lab</a> and a MS-PHD combined student at <a href="https://www.khu.ac.kr/eng/main/index.do">Kyung Hee University</a>.
 I'm advised by <a href="http://haptics.khu.ac.kr/jeon/">Professor Seokhee Jeon</a> and work on data-driven modeling and rendering of haptic properties to generate realistic haptic feedback in VR environments.
 </p>

 <p style="font-size: 14px; text-align: justify; line-height: 1.5; margin-bottom: 15px; padding-left: 40px; padding-right: 40px;">